evnex/docs/source/index.html.md

 Argument | Meaning | Example
 ---------- | ------- | ------
-<accessToken>  | Your unique access token | ab12xxxxcd34
+accessToken  | Your unique access token | ab12xxxxcd34
-<deviceID>   | The device ID for the device you're accessing | 1234xxxx5678
-<functionName>  |  The name of the function and argument value | 'MODE'
-<functionArg>  | The argument to pass to the function | 0
+deviceID   | The device ID for the device you're accessing | 1234xxxx5678 functionName  |  The name of the function | 'setConfig' argName  | The argument to pass to the function | 'MODE' argValue | The integer value of the argument to pass to the function | 0

-Instead of copying the same code each time, we'll just document the function name e.g. 'MODE' and the allowable function arguments.
+Instead of copying the same code each time, we'll just document the function name e.g. 'setConfig', the argument name e.g. 'MODE' and the allowable function arguments.

 <aside class="notice">
-We pass <functionName> and <functionArg> together with a comma separation, as these are parsed at the device end. e.g. 'MODE,'0
+We pass <argName> and <argValue> together with a comma separation, as these are parsed at the device end. e.g. 'MODE,'0
 </aside>

 ## Setting Charger Mode

 ### Function Name:

-`MODE`
+`setConfig`

+### Argument Name:

+'MODE'

-### Allowable Arguments
+### Allowable Argument Values

 Mode | Meaning | Value
 ---------- | ------- | -------